Your SaaS positioning is the reason why you are losing money

 As you can see, it is an important aspect of your branding as well — you are working with human emotions and associations, this is the pilar of your storytelling.
 But this deserves a separate post.

 👉 Messaging directly derives from your product positioning and narrative.
-It it WHAT your are saying to communicate the uniqueness and problem-solving quality of your software.
-It comes after you have clarified your overall positioning, and captures the benefits, promises, and the usefulness of your product.
+It it WHAT you are saying to communicate the uniqueness and problem-solving quality of your software.
+It comes after you have clarified your overall positioning and captures the benefits, promises, and the usefulness of your product.

 After you have figured out your messaging, you can easily write any kind of copy.
 It starts with your website’s pages, up to the ads, emails, and your content marketing strategy.